f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **psu-fault                      .1.3.6.1.4.1.12276.1.1.1.66305**

 This set of SNMP traps will relate to the health of the power supplies in the rSeries appliances.
-You may see traps realted to insetion or removal of power supplies, inputs, and voltage thresholds.
-It is best to determine if the trap was a temporary condition, and if not and an error state persists, then determine if the inputs of the power supplies have become disconnected, or changed.
+You may see traps related to insertion or removal of power supplies, inputs, and voltage thresholds.
+It is best to determine if the trap was a temporary condition, and if not and an error state persists, then determine if the inputs of the power supplies have become disconnected or changed.
 If the problem only occurs on one power supply, then you can try swapping inputs/power supplies (assuming dual power is installed) during a maintenance window to see if the issue follows the power supply or the input source.

 .. code-block:: bash